The Best Radon Detector to Make Your Home Safer

 Statistics and Facts

-1.15 in houses: Based on the EPA, almost 1 out of 15 residences located in the U.S. has radon levels above the suggested minimum action of 4 picocuries per Litre (pCi/L).
+1.15 in houses: According to the EPA, almost 1 out of 15 residences located in the U.S. has radon levels above the suggested minimum action of 4 picocuries per Litre (pCi/L).

 Risks in Every State: The EPA’s radon risk map illustrates that Radon is present at high levels across all states.

-Cheap Testing: Radon test kits can be bought for as little as $10 $30.
-It’s an affordable option to ensure the security of your house.
+Cheap Testing: Radon test kits cost as little as $10 to $30.
+It’s an affordable way to help protect your home.

 How Do You Test Your House for Radon

 Testing your Home for Radon is a straightforward process that you can manage.
-In this article, we’ll discuss multiple testing to pick the appropriate test kit and the steps you must take during the testing process.
-You’ll find it’s as complicated as it may seem, and you can do it confidently.
+In this article, we’ll discuss different testing options, how to choose the right test kit, and the steps you must take during testing.
+You’ll find it’s not as complicated as it may seem, and you can do it confidently.

 Different Types of Radon Test Kits